RocketGod-git/Flipper_Zero/subghz/Jamming/ReadMe.md

 # WARNING ABOUT JAMMING - This is probably illegal to do.

 These files are for educational use to determine ways the Flipper can work, how jamming works, and reviewing preventative actions.<br>
 Files are UNTESTED and may cause magic smoke.
 Generated with a HackRF and recorded with the Flipper. *(Credit: dandri#6962 on Discord)*

 -----

-**NOTE: Files have been removed because people can't be trusted.
-This is why we can't have nice things.**<br>
-If you hunt for them, they should not be too difficult to find.
-(Discord is where they were found...)<br>

-***Direct messaging me and asking for them will result in being ignored at best or blocked at worst! =)***

 I'll Google for you!
 [What is jamming](https://en.wikipedia.org/wiki/Radio_jamming) | [What is RF jamming](https://getsafeandsound.com/2018/07/rf-jamming/) | [5 things to know about jamming](https://phantom-technologies.com/rf-jamming-equipment/)
 -----

 ## United States